gcsescience.com 35 gcsescience.com

 structural formulae of alcohols.

-The structural formula is sometimes
+The structural formula is also called the displayed

 formula.